Jeannette Tuitele-Lewis, President/CEO

 Tracy was raised in Southern California.
 Her parents encouraged the family to get outside and enjoy nature.
 They spent their summers camping in Yosemite National Park and vacationing in Carmel, where they eventually moved to and where Tracy attended high school.
 In their new home, the family took day trips to Pfeiffer State Park and Point Lobos.
 In fact, her mother was a docent at Point Lobos for years.
 It is BSLT's passion for preserved lands that makes working at the Trust so special for Tracy.

 She loves spending weekends outdoors, either playing tennis with her son or hiking with her family.
 Tracy also enjoys reading and learning new Web and computer programs.

-Patrick Riparetti, Stewardship Project Manager
+Patrick Riparetti, Director of Stewardship

 As a graduate of the University of Montana's Wildland Restoration Program, Patrick spent the previous five years working on ecological restoration and species recovery.
 He was a fisheries technician for the California Department of Fish and Wildlife, where he mapped and analyzed habitat, monitored populations, and performed rescues for the Southern California steelhead.
 As a biological consultant and restoration practitioner, he also worked to remove invasive species, improve habitat, and protect sensitive species in both California and Montana and in the Patagonia region of South America.
 Patrick strives to create and be a part of meaningful projects that balance community values and scientific strength.